-- 44. I. In order to continue to a further semester a full-time matriculated student must have passed a minimum of 20 credits in the current semester of study and:- - (a) must have gained 80 credits after two semesters of full-time study as a matriculated student; - (b) must have gained 160 credits after four semesters of full-time study as a matriculated student; - (c) must have gained 240 credits after six semesters of full-time study as a matriculated student; - (d) must fulfil the general requirements for the degree programme within the maximum period specified for that degree.
-For a General degree the maximum period of full-time study is eight semesters; for an Honours degree the maximum period of full-time study is ten semesters, of which no more than four semesters may form the Honours part of the programme; for an Integrated Masters programme the maximum period of full-time study is twelve semesters, of which no more than six semesters may form the Honours and Integrated Masters part of the programme. - II.
-In order to continue to a further semester a part-time day-time matriculated student must have passed a minimum of 20 credits in the current semester of study and:- - (a) must have gained 40 credits after two semesters of study as a matriculated student; - (b) must have gained 80 credits after four semesters of study as a matriculated student; - (c) must have gained 120 credits after six semesters of study as a matriculated student; - (d) must have gained 160 credits after eight semesters of study as a matriculated student; - (e) must have gained 200 credits after ten semesters of study as a matriculated student; - (f) must have gained 240 credits after twelve semesters of study as a matriculated student; - (g) must fulfil the general requirements for their degree programme within the maximum period specified for that degree.
-For a General degree the maximum period of part-time study is sixteen semesters; for an Honours degree the maximum period of part-time study is twenty semesters, of which no more than eight semesters may form the Honours part of the programme; for an Integrated Masters programme the maximum period of full-time study is twenty four semesters, of which no more thantwelve semesters may form the Honours and Integrated Masters part of the programme.
+- 44. I. In order to continue to a further semester a full-time student must have passed a minimum of 20 credits in the current semester of study and: - (a) must have gained 80 credits after two semesters of full-time study as a matriculated student; - (b) must have gained 160 credits after four semesters of full-time study as a matriculated student; - (c) must have gained 240 credits after six semesters of full-time study as a matriculated student; - (d) must fulfil the general requirements for the degree programme within the maximum period specified for that degree.
+For a General degree the maximum period of fulltime study is eight semesters; for an Honours degree the maximum period of full-time study is ten semesters, of which no more than four semesters may form the Honours part of the programme; for an Integrated Masters programme the maximum period of full-time study is twelve semesters, of which no more than six semesters may form the Honours and Integrated Masters part of the programme. - II.
+In order to continue to a further semester a part-time day-time matriculated student must have passed a minimum of 20 credits in the current semester of study and: - (a) must have gained 40 credits after two semesters of study as a matriculated student;

-- II.
-In order to continue to a further semester a part-time Evening degree matriculated student must have passed a minimum of 15 credits in the current semester of study and:- - (a) must have gained 30 credits after two semesters of study as a matriculated student; - (b) must have gained 60 credits after four semesters of study as a matriculated student; - (c) must have gained 90 credits after six semesters of study as a matriculated student; - (d) must have gained 120 credits after eight semesters of study as a matriculated student; - (e) must have gained 150 credits after ten semesters of study as a matriculated student; - (f) must have gained 180 credits after twelve semesters of study as a matriculated student; - (g) must have gained 210 credits after fourteen semesters of study as a matriculated student; - (h) must have gained 240 credits after sixteen semesters of study as a matriculated student; - (i) must fulfil the general requirements for their degree programme within the maximum period specified for that degree.
-For a General Evening degree the maximum period of part-time study is twenty four semesters. - 45.
-Students who fail to meet any of the minimum requirements in Regulation 44 shall have their studies terminated and shall cease attending modules with immediate effect - 46.
-Students whose studies have been terminated have the right to request a review of the decision to terminate their studies in order to continue their studies in the following semester.
-They may apply to the relevant Dean who shall determine either that the students' studies be terminated or the conditions under which students may be permitted to continue their studies.
-As soon as a student submits a request to review the decision to terminate their studies, the student may attend classes until the outcome of the request is known.
+- (b) must have gained 80 credits after four semesters of study as a matriculated student; - (c) must have gained 120 credits after six semesters of study as a matriculated student; - (d) must have gained 160 credits after eight semesters of study as a matriculated student; - (e) must have gained 200 credits after ten semesters of study as a matriculated student; - (f) must have gained 240 credits after twelve semesters of study as a matriculated student; - (g) must fulfil the general requirements for their degree programme within the maximum period specified for that degree.
+For a General degree the maximum period of part-time study is sixteen semesters; for an Honours degree the maximum period of part-time study is twenty semesters, of which no more than eight semesters may form the Honours part of the programme; for an Integrated Masters programme the maximum period of full-time study is twenty-four semesters, of which no more than twelve semesters may form the Honours and Integrated Masters part of the programme. - III.
+In order to continue to a further semester a part-time Evening degree matriculated student must have passed a minimum of 15 credits in the current semester of study and: - (a) must have gained 30 credits after two semesters of study as a matriculated student; - (b) must have gained 60 credits after four semesters of study as a matriculated student; - (c) must have gained 90 credits after six semesters of study as a matriculated student; - (d) must have gained 120 credits after eight semesters of study as a matriculated student; - (e) must have gained 150 credits after ten semesters of study as a matriculated student; - (f) must have gained 180 credits after twelve semesters of study as a matriculated student; - (g) must have gained 210 credits after fourteen semesters of study as a matriculated student; - (h) must have gained 240 credits after sixteen semesters of study as a matriculated student; - (i) must fulfil the general requirements for their degree programme within the maximum period specified for that degree.
+For a General Evening degree the maximum period of part-time study is twenty-four semesters.